-On December 7, 2015, the Company entered into a cross-currency swap to hedge cash flows under the CA\$ convertible debentures.
+The Company entered into a cross-currency swap to hedge cash flows under the CA\$ convertible debentures.
 In addition, the Company will occasionally enter into foreign exchange forward contracts to sell US dollars in exchange for Canadian dollars and Euros.
 These contracts would hedge a portion of ongoing foreign exchange risk on the Company's cash flows since much of its non-US dollar expenses are incurred in Canadian dollars and Euros.
 The Company may also enter into foreign exchange contracts to sell Euros for US dollars.
-As at December 31, 2016, the Company has no foreign exchange contracts outstanding.
+As at December 31, 2017, the Company has no foreign exchange contracts outstanding.